Education (Grants and Allowances) (Jersey) Order 2018

 29 Withdrawal of grant or allowance in cases of failure etc.[68]

-If, at any time after a grant has been awarded or an allowance has been paid to a student in respect of a course –
+(1) If a grant has been awarded or an allowance has been paid to a student in respect of a course or module, that grant or allowance is withdrawn or stopped if –

 (a) the student abandons the course;

-(b) the student fails all or any part of the course; or
+(b) the student fails all or part of the course; or

 30 Payment of grant or allowance